About the Author of the Blogsite, Not the Author of the Bible::

 2 Chronicles 35:1-27 2 Chronicles in [Smaller Chunks]

-[Josaiah] said to the Levites, [who] were holy to the Lord & [taught] all [of] Israel, Put the Holy Ark in the [Lord's] house [that] Solomon, [David's] son, [Israel's] king, built.
+And [Josaiah] said to the Levites, [who] were holy to the Lord & [taught] all [of] Israel, Put the Holy Ark in the [Lord's] house [that] Solomon, [David's] son, [Israel's] king, [built.]
 [The Holy Ark] shall [no longer] be a burden [you carry] on your shoulders.

-Stand in the Holy Place according to the divisions of the fathers of your [relatives of] the people & [like] the [Levite's family] divisions.
+And stand in the Holy Place according to the divisions of the [forefathers’] families of your [relatives of] the people & [like] the [Levite's family] divisions.
 So, kill the Passover [animals] & sanctify yourselves & prepare your brethren, [so] they may do according to the Word of the Lord by Moses' hand.

-[Josiah's] princes willingly gave 2,600 small [livestock] & 300 oxen to the priests, the people & the Levites: Hilkiah, Zechariah & Jehiel, [officials] of [God's] house & gave the [livestock] to the priests of the Passover offerings.
+[Josiah's] princes willingly gave 2,600 small [livestock] & 300 oxen to the priests, the people & the Levites: Hilkiah, Zechariah & Jehiel, rulers [a.k.a. officials] of [God's] house & gave the [livestock] to the priests for the Passover offerings.

 So, the service was prepared & the priests stood in their place & the Levites in their [divisions,] according to the king's [command.]
-They killed the Passover [animals with their hands] & sprinkled the blood from their hands & the Levites fileted them.
+They killed the Passover & sprinkled the blood from their hands & the Levites [fileted] them.
+[Leviticus 8:14–15 And [Moses] brought the [bull] for the sin offering.

-They removed the burnt offerings, [so] they might give [it] according to the divisions of the people's families, to offer to the Lord, as it is written in the Book of Moses.
+And they removed the burnt offerings, [so] they might give [it] according to the divisions of the [people's] families, to offer to the Lord, as it is written in the Book of Moses.
 They did [the same] with the oxen.

 They roasted the Passover [animals] with fire according to the ordinance, but the other holy offerings they [boiled] in pots, caldrons & in pans & speedily divided them among all the people.